privaci/privaci.github.io/_posts/2017-03-14-3rd_symposium_program.md

 We would like to invite you to participate
 -->

-The 3rd annual Symposium on Applications of Contextual Integrity with take place on <b>September 21-22, 2019</b> in Chicago at [University Chicago](https://www.uchicago.edu).
+The 3rd annual Symposium on Applications of Contextual Integrity with take place on <br/><b>September 21-22, 2019</b> in Chicago at [University Chicago](https://www.uchicago.edu).

 <!-- Sponsor: <br/>
 * [Digital Life Initiative, Cornell Tech](https://www.dli.tech.cornell.edu) -->